The minimal periodicity for integral bases of pure number fields: Introduction

 \subsection{Applications and further consequences}

 The point of view developed here---the \emph{local shape} at each \(p\mid n\) and its \emph{global} gluing---yields several immediate applications.
 Firstly, we can show that one can compute, for any fixed \(n\), a finite lookup table indexed by the classes \(a\bmod M(n)\) recording the \(p\)–denominator exponents and reduced corrections for every \(p\mid n\).
-Thanks to Theorem~\ref{thm:minimal-modulus}, the table itself can be filled entirely locally by running the higher Newton polygon up to order \(e_p\) at each \(p\mid n\).
+Thanks to Theorem~\ref{thm:minimal-modulus}, the table itself can be filled entirely locally using the explicit local recipes in \cite{JKS21}.
 This offers a uniform and predictable alternative to ad hoc casework used in small degrees.